tanuj208/CipherForces/challenges/diffie_hellman/README.md

 Find out the original message used.

 # Access
-You can look at the code but you do not have access to encryption or decryption server (with the same key value as in the problem).
+You can look at the encryption code but you do not have access to encryption or decryption server (with the same key value as in the problem).

 # Solution
 Since value of generator is very small & you can see that public key of Alice is way smaller than prime p, secret key of Alice is also small.
 You can do a bruteforce search on Alice's secret key & get it.
 Then, you can compute the super key & break the algorithm.
+Answer = Hello world